adloky/smalls/benoni-b-ss.md

 **6.e4 g6 7.Nf3 a6**

 I recommend this move as White cannot parry both ...b5 and ...Bg4.
-Thus we manage to solve some of Black?s strategical problems in the position.
+Thus we manage to solve some of Black's strategical problems in the position.

 **8.a4**